nvonpentz/go-blockchain/README.md

 * A request to send a blockchain     (ID = 4)
 * A packet                           (ID = 5)

-When a communication is sent over the network, it is parsed by the `listenToConnection()` go routine, and redirects the Datarmation to the appropriate channel.
+When a communication is sent over the network, it is parsed by the `listenToConnection()` go routine, and redirects the data to the appropriate channel.

 ## Improvements
-* add channels to miner so it can be updated with new blocks/new packets as they come instead of recreating a new block for each hash attempt
+* Add channels to miner.go so it can be updated with new blocks/new packets as they come instead of recreating a new block for each hash attempt